Search for the production of Higgs-portal scalar bosons in the NuMI beam using the MicroBooNE detector: MicroBooNE in the NuMI beam

 Simulation of the NuMI beam flux at MicroBooNE has been described in detail elsewhere~\cite{ref:KrishansPaper}.
 The flux of neutrinos through the MicroBooNE detector, which forms the main background for this search, is predicted by a \texttt{GEANTv4.9.2}~\cite{ref:GEANT4,ref:GEANT4Updates} simulation of the NuMI beamline, adjusted by the \texttt{PPFX} package~\cite{ref:MinervaNuMIFluxPaper}.
 Updates to the NuMI flux model are discussed in~\cite{ref:NuMIFluxNote}, including an update to \texttt{GEANTv4.10.4} and target hall geometry, but are not included in this work.
 Simulation of the scalar particle flux uses the same \texttt{GEANT4} simulation as for the kaon parents, and kaon decays to scalar particles are simulated according to the kinematics as described in Ref.~\cite{ref:HiggsPortalPhenomenology}.

 The rate of KDAR in the NuMI absorber uses the prediction from the MiniBooNE collaboration, and was chosen because this prediction is consistent with the MiniBooNE measured KDAR charged current $\nu_\mu$ rate~\cite{ref:AbsorberFluxMeasurement}.
 Between the MiniBooNE and MicroBooNE operating periods, the NuMI beam changed from a \unit[96]{cm} to \unit[120]{cm} graphite target, reducing the rate of KDAR at the absorber.
 To account for this, an additional scaling factor is introduced.
-Production of scalar particles with a mass of $\unit[150]{MeV}$ is shown for each of the data-taking periods in Fig.~\ref{fig:ScalarParentage}.
-KDIF produces 52\% of the simulated flux of scalar particles, with KDAR producing the remaining 48\%.
+Production of scalar particles with a mass of $\unit[150]{MeV}$ is shown for each horn current configuration in Figure ~\ref{fig:ScalarParentage}.
+In RHC mode, KDAR produces 54\% of the simulated flux of scalar particles, with KDAR producing the remaining 46\%, and similarly for FHC.